 Google’s exact search algorithm is unknown, and the secret sauce is always changing.
 Google crunches the data to determine how relevant the results are and the authority of those sources.
 What you see ranked on the search page is Google’s best shot at answering your question.

 Google does provide some insight into what helps a website rank.
 Giving us guidelines makes it easier for Google to provide good results.
-SEO’s generally grouped these into “on-page” and “off-page” factors.
+SEO for criminal defense attorneys and other law firms is generally grouped these into “on-page” and “off-page” factors.

 How to Promote your Website and Make Google Happy

-In the simplest sense, this is what SEO is.
+In the simplest sense, this is what SEO for personal injury attorneys and law practices is.
 You are increasing your site’s relevance and authority on popular topics relevant to what your potential clients or customers are searching for.

 Step 1: On-page Optimization